Tinnitus Relief FAQ for Xanax, SSRI’s Hypnosis, Herbal, Supplements, Habituation, w Kevin Hogan

-Anyone with tinnitus who would like to reduce the volume of their tinnitus through the use of six self-hypnosis CDs, along with two DVD’s that give you other strategies to begin your path to quieter days.
+Anyone with tinnitus who would like to reduce the volume of their tinnitus through the use of self-hypnosis CDs, along with other strategies presented in the program.

-The Tinnitus Reduction Program has helped thousands of individuals reduce the distress associated with tinnitus.
-In most cases, when individuals utilize the Tinnitus Reduction Program as part of a multi-modality approach to tinnitus reduction, they experience long-term improvement.
+The Tinnitus Reduction CD + DVD Program has helped thousands of individuals reduce the distress associated with tinnitus.
+In most cases, when individuals utilize the Tinnitus Reduction Program as part of a multi-modality approach to tinnitus reduction they experience long term improvement.

-“I had meant to write before as I have had your program from July now.
+“I had meant to write before as I have had your tapes from July now.
 They have been wonderful and saved my sanity.
 My tinnitus is greatly reduced and my Meniere’s under control.
-I return to your CDs as I find them excellent and I use them every night to go to sleep with.
+I return to your tapes as I find them excellent and I use them every night to go to sleep with.
 Thank you.”
 Anne Clarke

-Your CD/DVD program includes a couple of hours of up to date information about how to reduce the volume and distress of your tinnitus.
+Your CD program includes three hours of up to date information about how to reduce the volume and distress of your tinnitus.
 This portion of the program is updated regularly.

-In addition to what is working in the area of medicine, tinnitus retraining therapy, and other modalities, you will receive self hypnosis CD’s specifically designed by Kevin Hogan which assisted him in the elimination of his tinnitus.
-The first two DVD’s in the program include the most up to date information about tinnitus relief you can get.
+In addition to the reporting you will receive of what is working in the area of medicine, tinnitus retraining therapy, and other modalities, you will receive self hypnosis CD’s specifically designed by Kevin Hogan which assisted him in the elimination of his tinnitus.
+The first discs in the program are DVD’s.
+They are the most up to date information about tinnitus relief you can get.
 Now, you can utilize the same program as part of a multi-modal effort in reducing your tinnitus volume.

-Kevin Hogan is a psychotherapist specializing in hypnosis, who didn’t stop with just one possible way to experience silence.
+Kevin Hogan is a psychotherapist specializing in hypnotherapy, management and consulting, who didn’t stop with just one possible way to experience silence.
 A multimodal approach is the only way to assure your success in reducing your tinnitus volume and the intense emotional distress that comes from the tinnitus.
 If you are sick of hearing that “nothing can be done” and “you’ll have to learn to live with it,” this is the starting point.

-Tinnitus Reduction CD/DVD Program and the book, Tinnitus: Turning Down the Volume
+Tinnitus Reduction CD+DVD Program and the 300+ page book, Tinnitus: Turning Down the Volume